Know your competitors. Learn how social media marketing agencies develop an analysis of your industries competitors

 In Digital Marketing it seems like we are always wondering how we stack up to our competition.
 How much money are they spending on Digital Advertising?
 How many keywords do they rank for on Google page 1?
-How high is their click through rate on email?
+How high is their click-through rate on email?
 These are all common things we think of when assessing our digital marketing program compared to our top competition.
 An area you might be overlooking is how your social media strategy stacks up against your smallest and even largest competitors.
+As a social media marketing agency, Nowspeed researches your competitors and examines how we can optimize your campaigns to drive leads to your business.
 But where do you even begin with putting together a social media competitive analysis?
-Once you identify your top 3-5 competitors, here are some areas we suggest you examine.
+Once you identify your top 3-5 competitors, here are some areas we suggest examining.

 Competitive Analysis Tools